isomerpages/mlaw-corp/pages/terms-of-use.md

     iv.
 This includes clearing your Internet browser cookies and cache before and after using any services on the Digital Service.

     v.
-You should keep your passwords (including your SingPass and other designated passwords) confidential and secure.
+You should keep your passwords (including your Singpass and other designated passwords) confidential and secure.
 MLAW will not request for your passwords by e-mail or other modes of communication, other than as an authentication key for entry into the Digital Service and for services offered by MLAW therein.

     vi.
 For infocomm security best practices and tips, you may wish to visit [https://www.gosafeonline.sg](https://www.gosafeonline.sg){:target="blank"}.<br>